Lawstorant/wrc-moza-presets/README.md

 - CRP2 pedal set is the same internally as the CRP.
 Name should be updated to CRP/CRP2 in the game
 - Added entry for Simagic DS-8X shifter

+### All Moza subtypes:
+Added a "None" entry for rims, pedals, shifters and handbrake.
+This ensures that the bindings of the missing devices won't be assigned and user will still get keybaord prompts in the UI.
+Escpecially helpful for people with non-Moza wheels on Moza wheelbases.

 ### Pedals:
 - Modified deadzone values for all axes.
 1% by default, 20% for clutch.
 - Fix `sub_device_name` in CRP preset.
 Preset shows up in the game UI now.